 Do not take if you have previously exhibited hypersensitivity to phenazopyridine HCl or if you have kidney trouble.
 Remember that advanced age is associated with declining kidney function.
 Discontinue therapy if you experience a yellowish tinge of the skin or eyes.
 This may indicate accumulation due to impaired kidney or liver function.

 As with any drug, if you are pregnant or nursing a baby, seek the advice of a health professional before using the product.
 If your symptoms persist, are severe, or you experience fever, chills, back pain or bloody urine see your doctor promptly.
 You may have a serious condition that requires different treatment.

-Phenazopyridine HCI may cause gastrointestinal upset in some people.
+Phenazopyridine HCl may cause gastrointestinal upset in some people.
 Take with or after meals to reduce gastric upset and discontinue use if symptoms occur.

 This product may stain soft contact lenses.